treeverse/lakeFS/docs/setup/import.md

 has_children: false
 redirect_from: ../reference/import.html
 ---
 This page describes importing from versions >= v0.24.0.
-For ealier versions, see [mvcc import](import-mvcc.md) {: .note .pb-3 }
+For earlier versions, see [mvcc import](import-mvcc.md) {: .note .pb-3 }

 # Import data into lakeFS